 Self-disclosure is necessitated when a staff member identifies an actual or potential conflict of interest.
 To disclose an actual or potential conflict of interest, the staff member discusses the matter with his/her supervisor and completes the Conflict of Interest Disclosure and Authorization form.
 Failure to disclose an actual or potential conflict of interest may result in corrective action up to and including termination.
 In addition, supervisory personnel must not knowingly condone an actual or potential conflict of interest and are accountable for enforcing this policy by ensuring that information disclosed is handled in accordance with this policy.

-If a staff member identifies an actual or potential conflict of interest on the part of another staff member, the identifying staff member should consult with his/her immediate or higher-level supervisor, the Director of Employment and People Development in Human Resources, the Associate Vice President of Human Resources and Career and Employment Services, or the university Compliance Helpline at 866.943.5787.
+If a staff member identifies an actual or potential conflict of interest on the part of another staff member, the identifying staff member should consult with his/her immediate or higher-level supervisor, the Director of Talent Management, the Associate Vice President of Human Resources and Career and Employment Services, or the university Compliance Helpline at 866.943.5787.
 A staff member may consult with or report an actual or potential conflict of interest to any or all of the above referenced individuals or channels.

-The Director of Employment and People Development is available to review and consult with any staff member who is uncertain as to whether a situation or circumstance constitutes an actual or potential conflict of interest.
+The Director of Talent Management is available to review and consult with any staff member who is uncertain as to whether a situation or circumstance constitutes an actual or potential conflict of interest.
 In all cases, however, the staff member remains responsible for self-disclosure.

 Failure to disclose or resolve an actual or potential conflict of interest may result in corrective action up to and including termination of employment.